-You may drop regular session classes on myBoiseState from your schedule through the tenth week of the semester.
+You may drop regular session classes from your schedule on myBoiseState through the tenth week of the semester (see the Academic Calendar for the exact deadline).
 If you drop a regular session class before the 10th day of the semester, the class will not appear on your transcript.
-However, if you drop a class after the 10th day, your transcript will show a grade of W (for withdrawal) for that class.
-Grades of W will not be used in GPA calculation (see Withdrawals for the maximum number of W’s you can accrue).
+However, if you drop a regular session class after the 10th day, your transcript will show a grade of W (for withdrawal) for that class.
+Grades of W will not be used in GPA calculation (see Withdrawals for the maximum number of grades of W you can accrue).
 Workshops, short courses, five-week, and eight-week block courses have different deadline dates.
-(See the Academic Calendar Deadlines by Session table for the exact deadline.)
+See the Academic Calendar Deadlines by Session table in this catalog for the exact deadline.

 Workshops have special deadlines.
 Special Session 1 (SP1) is typically utilized for workshop or special event courses that span four days or fewer.
 This will allow students to add up until the day before the class begins and drop with a W one day before the class ends.
 If the class is dropped the last day, the drop will result in a grade of F.